terra-money/docs/docs/SDKs/Terra-js/Websockets.md

 The resultant query will be:

-`tm.event='Tx' AND message.action='send' tx.timestamp >= 2020-12-12 AND store_code.abc EXISTS AND abc.xyz CONTAINS 'terra1...'`
+`tm.event='Tx' AND message.action='/cosmos.bank.v1beta1.MsgSend' tx.timestamp >= 2020-12-12 AND store_code.abc EXISTS AND abc.xyz CONTAINS 'terra1...'`

 ### `subscribeTx`